 The SA101 Additional Information page ‘Brief’ notes and full SA101 notes are also only available on request.
 If notes are requested, the brief notes will be sent unless the full SA101 notes are specifically requested.
 For 2014-2015, there are only one set of SA101 notes that can be requested.

 Represented individuals / trusts will be issued automatically with the tax return and any supplementary pages needed.
 They will not be issued with the Tax Return Guide, Tax Calculation Guide, Tax Calculation Summary page or guidance notes for supplementary pages.
 A note on the return will tell them that if exceptionally they need these guides, they can be downloaded from Gov.uk or obtained from the Orderline.

 Normally only one copy of a supplementary page is included, but two employment pages will occasionally be issued.
-Where the taxpayer has multiple sources of the same type, for example trades, he or she will, in accordance with the notes supplied, either photocopy that page or download from the HMRC website.
-If the taxpayer requests a further copy or copies, these must be issued manually.
+Where the customer has multiple sources of the same type, for example trades, he or she will, in accordance with the notes supplied, either photocopy that page or download from the HMRC website.
+If the customer requests a further copy or copies, these must be issued manually.

 The following individual return supplementary pages are not issued automatically and are only available on request or by downloading from Gov.uk